Research clearly and consistently shows that nuts are essential for good health. Yet most Australians (98% in fact), fall well…

 An adult body needs between 460-920mg/day of sodium (or around 1-2g of salt) to function (1).

 Research suggests that if population sodium intake levels were to reduce from the current average of about 3,600mg to 2,000mg/day (roughly 6g salt), we’d see a vast improvement in average blood pressure levels among Australians, which in turn would help prevent chronic disease (1).

 Do Australians eat too much salt?

 The latest data suggests the average daily intake of sodium among the Australian population is around 3,600mg (1) – which is roughly 9g (or 1 ½ teaspoons) of salt a day.
-As this is an average, many Australians (particularly men, according to Australian Health Survey data) consume more than this (2).
+And too much sodium can lead to kidney disease, osteoporosis and high blood pressure.

 Did you know?
 A recent study found the risk of cardiovascular disease increased up to 6% for every one gram increase in dietary sodium intake (3).

 What foods are contributing to sodium intake in Australia?

 Around 75 per cent of the salt in our diet comes from manufactured foods (2), such as: